mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-03 -- Rep. Daniel Lipinski (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-03)
 ### Committees
-Daniel Lipinski is the #2 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Daniel Lipinski is the #2 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Daniel Lipinski is the #3 Republican on the House Committee on Science, Space, and Technology
+Daniel Lipinski is the #3 Democrat on the House Committee on Science, Space, and Technology

-Daniel Lipinski is the #2 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Daniel Lipinski is the #2 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```